 Cayenne Pepper

-If applied topically, it relieves headaches and eases toothaches on a short-term basis and it’s a good aid for arthritis and rheumatism.
+If applied topically, it relieves headaches and eases toothaches on a short-term basis, and it’s a good aid for arthritis and rheumatism.

-If you add cayenne pepper to tea, it helps relieve congestion that comes with a cold and also can relieve symptoms caused by the flu.
-You can gargle with it if you have a sore throat; it’s a powerful blood flow stimulant and when it’s mixed with parsley and garlic, helps to lower blood pressure.
-Cayenne pepper is also very effective in repelling heart attacks.
-It helps to reduce asthma symptoms; assists with digestion problems like gas, stomach aches and cramps; it can be utilized as a control for external and internal bleeding.
+Adding cayenne pepper to tea helps relieve congestion that comes with a cold and can alleviate symptoms caused by the flu.
+You can gargle with it if you have a sore throat; it’s a powerful blood flow stimulant and, when mixed with parsley and garlic, helps lower blood pressure.

 Chamomile

-We?re all familiar with chamomile tea and how chamomile can aid in better sleep.
-But did you know that it has other uses?
-It’s also used topically as a paste for rashes, ulcers, burns and infections.
-As an oil, it can be applied and helps treat eczema and neuralgia.
-If, after a catastrophic situation, you?re lucky enough to gather enough water for a bath, you can hang some chamomile flowers in a mesh bag on the tap and let the water run over the bag; chamomile added to your bath water will assist in alleviating the pain of cystitis and hemorrhoids.
+It’s also used topically as a paste for rashes, ulcers, burns, and infections.
+It can be applied as an oil and helps treat eczema and neuralgia.
+If, after a catastrophic situation, you’re lucky enough to gather enough water for a bath, you can hang some chamomile flowers in a mesh bag on the tap and let the water run over the bag.
+Chamomile added to your bath water will assist in alleviating the pain of cystitis and hemorrhoids.

 Dandelion

-You can make the dandelion root into a tea, coffee or mix it with warm milk and a bit of sweetener and it’s very safe for you to drink and enjoy?as a coffee you can have as much as you want and not have to worry about caffeine!
-As a tea, it’s known to improve pancreas, liver, stomach, gallbladder, intestines and spleen; reduces inflammation of cirrhosis and hepatitis and enhances bile flow.
-Dandelion tea also assists with gastric disorders, indigestion, constipation, blood cleansing, basic fatigue and sluggishness.
-It regulates blood sugar levels and deals with the discomfort of digestive disorders.
+You can make the dandelion root into tea or coffee or mix it with warm milk and a bit of sweetener, and it’s very safe for you to drink and enjoy — like a coffee, you can have as much as you want and not have to worry about caffeine.
+As a tea, it’s known to improve the pancreas, liver, stomach, gallbladder, intestines, and spleen, reduce inflammation of cirrhosis and hepatitis, and enhance bile flow.

 Echinacea